wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 Batch jobs - REMEMBER:

-   * ETL = Extract, Transform, Load into SQL star databases with "schema on write"
+   * ETL = Extract, Transform, Load into SQL star databases with usage "schema on write" for faster read

-   * ELT = Extract, Load, Transform = data saved as-is with "schema on read" NoSQL document databases for greater scale
+   * ELT = Extract, Load, Transform = data saved as-is into NoSQL (document) databases with usage "schema on read" for greater scale and exploration

    * Hybrid - data ingested on-prem, transformed in the cloud
    <br /><br />